-If a mistake is made entering any other data such as card number, expiry date, authorisation code, etc., the entire field can be deleted by pressing the yellow 'CLEAR' key once.
+If a mistake is made entering any other data such as card number, expiry date, authorisation code, etc., the entire field can be deleted by pressing the yellow 'ARROW' key once.

-Please note: Pressing the yellow 'CLEAR' key twice will cancel the transaction.
+Please note: Pressing the yellow 'ARROW' key twice will cancel the transaction.

-Page 42 Sale - Inserting a chip card
+Sale - Inserting a chip card

-When the terminal is ready to perform a Sale transaction it will show the Welcome screen.
+When the terminal is ready to perform a Sale transaction it will show the 'Enter amount' screen.
 You can start a Chip and PIN Sale transaction in one of two ways:

-Option 1 12:00 🖟 🔒 09/11/13 Enter the Sale amount in pence (or cents in ROI) and press thegreen 'ENTER' key.
-ENTER AMOUNT Example: Typing in 1000 would equate to a value of £10.00 TO START PAYMENT (€10.00 in ROI).
-Please note: If a mistake is made entering data, the the last digit can be deleted by pressing the yellow 'CLEAR' key. £0.01 Cancel Clear Enter 09/11/13 12:00 🔓 💼 Main Menu
+Enter the Sale amount in pence (or cents in ROI) and press the green 'OK' key.

+Please note: If a mistake is made entering data, the the last digit can be deleted by pressing the yellow 'ARROW' key.

-Insert the Chip Card into the terminal's Chip Card reader or PIN Pad (if fitted).
+Insert the Chip Card into the terminal's Chip Card reader

-Page 43 Sale - Inserting a chip card (cont.)
+Sale - Inserting a chip card (cont.)

-Insert the Chip Card into the terminal's Chip Card reader or PIN Pad (if fitted).
+Insert the Chip Card into the terminal's Chip Card reader.
 A Sale transaction will be initiated.
-Type in the Sale amount in pence (or cents for ROI) and press the green 'ENTER' key.
+Type in the Sale amount in pence (or Cents for ROI) and press green 'OK' key.

+Example:

-Example: Typing in 1000 would equate to a value of £10.00 (€10.00 in ROI).
+Type in the Sale amount in pence (or cents for ROI) and press the green 'OK' Typing in 1000 would equate to a value of £10.00 (\in 10.00 in ROI).

-Please note: If a mistake is made entering data, the entire field can be deleted by pressing the yellow 'CLEAR' key once.
+Please note: If a mistake is made entering data, the entire field can be deleted by pressing the yellow 'ARROW' key once.

-The cardholder must type in his/her PIN (Personal Identification Number) on the terminal's keypad or the optional PIN Pad.
+The cardholder must type in his/her PIN (Personal Identification Number) on the terminal's keypad.
 After the PIN has been entered, the cardholder should press the green 'ENTER' key on the PIN entry device.